kq63/Fraud-Invoices-Project/README.md

 # Fraud-Invoice-Detection-Project

 This project focuses on detecting fraudulent invoices using various machine learning algorithms.
-The goal is to develop an automated system that enhances anti-money laundering (AML) and fraud detection by identifying suspicious patterns in structured financial data.
+The goal is to develop an automated system that enhances fraud detection by identifying suspicious patterns in structured financial data.

-Project Scope
+# Project Scope
 Feature Engineering & Data Preprocessing

 Extracting key features from structured invoice data.